green-engineering/carbon-hack-24/README.md

 * Username: admin
 * Password: admin

+## [Optional] Use our template for your Grafana dashboard

+Make use of our default json file for your emission dashboard, located in the `k8s\docs\default-green-dash.json` file.

-Please see below a few key charts in the Software Carbon Intensity (SCI) dashboard.
-Using the K8s metrics from your cluster, we provide a sum of the total SCI and map according to the cluster location.
+Using K8s metrics from the cluster, we provide a sum of the total SCI and map according to the cluster location.

 <img width="452" alt="image" src="https://github.com/nb-green-ops/carbon-hack-24/assets/136962406/0dd4c1f3-91c0-4bcb-b917-1b58506ee747">